Skip to Main Content

 For example, “the amount of bias with the data sets is problematic,” Hoefer says.
 AI algorithms are trained on data from existing publications that might be biased, and developers are still devising ways to make AI outputs more objective.
 If lobbyists aren’t careful or don’t use the right tools, the biases in AI algorithms can impact the quality and accuracy of their analyses.

 Factual accuracy is another significant concern when using AI.
 Users of some generic AI tools (not specific for government affairs) have obtained outputs filled with inaccuracies.
 While these algorithms will likely become more accurate over time, it’s important to select specialized tools and always have a human review component.
+With FiscalNote Copilot for Policy, you can trust the accuracy of responses because it uses verified state and federal legislative documents in the FiscalNote database.

 AI and Government: AI Policy Insights and Best Practices to Stay Ahead